Injured skater Plushenko retires from Games, overshadows men's hockey

 Underlining the level of mutual suspicion, a poll taken at the start of the Games showed that nearly two-thirds of people in the United States hold an "unfavorable" view of Russia and its president Putin.

-Putin has dismissed charges of widespread corruption, levelled at organisers after the estimated costs topped $50 billion, making them the most expensive Olympics ever held.
+Putin has dismissed charges of widespread corruption, leveled at organizers after the estimated costs topped $50 billion, making them the most expensive Olympics ever held.

 Officials dispute the figure, and say that many of the huge construction projects associated with Sochi will help turn the area into an international sports centre of the future.